-We May Be Involved In Lawsuits To Protect Or Enforce Our Intellectual Property Rights, Which May Be Expensive.
+We May Be Involved In Lawsuits Relating To Our Intellectual Property Rights And Promotional Practices, Which May Be Expensive.

 To protect or enforce our intellectual property rights, we may have to initiate legal proceedings, such as infringement suits or interference proceedings, against third parties.
-Intellectual property litigation is costly, and, even if we prevail, the cost of that litigation could affect our profitability.
-In addition, litigation is time consuming and could divert management attention and resources away from our business.
+In addition, we may have to institute proceedings regarding our competitors' promotional practices.
+Litigation is costly, and, even if we prevail, the cost of that litigation could affect our profitability.
+In addition, litigation is time consuming and could divert management attention and esources away from our business.
 We may also provoke these third parties to assert claims against us.

 We Are Exposed To A Variety Of Risks Relating To Our International Sales And Operations, Including Fluctuations In Exchange Rates, Local Economic Conditions And Delays In Collection Of Accounts Receivable.